Subchapter B. LICENSURE

 Cross References

-(b) The applicant shall begin the YSPE within 4 years of completing the education and practicum requirements, and shall complete 1,080 hours in 2 consecutive years.
+(a) The applicant shall begin the supervised professional experience within 4 years of conferral of the degree, and shall complete no less than 1,260 hours in no less than 9 months, but no more than 2 years.

-(c) The Board may waive the requirements in subsection (b) in the case of demonstrated undue hardship, military service or other good cause shown by the applicant.
+(b) The Board may waive the requirements in subsection (a) in the case of demonstrated undue hardship, military service or other good cause shown by the applicant.

-(f) The applicant shall inform individuals under his care that he is completing the YSPE.
+(d) The applicant shall inform individuals under his care that he is completing the supervised professional experience and is working under the supervision of a licensed speech-language pathologist.

-(g) An applicant shall spend at least 80% of each week in direct client contact related to: assessment, diagnosis, evaluation, screening, habilitation, rehabilitation, consulting, recordkeeping or other duties appropriate to a bona fide program of clinical work.
-No more than 50% of the applicant’s time may be spent conducting screening.
-Clinical residents who teach, conduct research, perform administrative tasks or engage in other activities not related to direct client contact may not apply the time devoted to these activities toward meeting the YSPE requirement.
+(e) An applicant shall spend at least 80% of each week in direct client contact related to assessment, nonmedical diagnosis, evaluation, screening, habilitation, rehabilitation, consulting, recordkeeping or other duties appropriate to a bona fide program of clinical work.
+No more than 50% of the applicant’s time may be spent conducting screenings.
+Clinical residents who teach, conduct research, perform administrative tasks or engage in other activities not related to direct client contact may not apply the time devoted to these activities toward meeting the supervised professional experience requirement.

-(h) During the YSPE, the applicant shall routinely consult with the qualified training supervisor for evaluation of the applicant’s performance in professional employment.
+(f) During the supervised professional experience, the applicant shall routinely consult with the supervisor for evaluation of the applicant’s performance in professional employment.
 These consultations shall occur at least once a month and shall include review of the applicant’s performance in regard to one or more of the following:

 (1) Clinical treatment or evaluation.